MattGibney/DarkThrone/README.md

    Within the directory `apps/api` copy the `.env` file to `.env.local` and update the values to match your local environment.

+4. Connect to an already running PostgreSQL database or use `cd apps/api/ && docker-compose up -d && cd -` to create a PostgreSQL in a Docker container.

-4. Run the database migrations
+5. Run the database migrations

    ```bash
    npx nx knex api migrate:latest
    ```

-5. Start the application
+6. Start the application

    ```bash
     npx nx run-many -t serve -p api,web-app,placeholder-site